samharad/zprint/README.md

 __zprint__ is a library and command line tool providing a variety of pretty printing capabilities for both Clojure code and Clojure/EDN structures.
 It can meet almost anyone's needs.
-As such, it supports the following major source code formattng approaches:
+As such, it supports the a number of major source code formattng approaches.

+## See zprint:

   * [__classic zprint__](./doc/types/classic.md) -- ignores whitespace
   in function definitions and formats code with a variety of heuristics